Arthroscopic Labral Repair of the Shoulder

 For those doing heavy work, return to work can be between 6 and 12 weeks, depending on work requirements.

 Labral repair: Problems

 Superficlal Infection is not very common but can happen.
 It usually presents as redness and increased tenderness of the skin around the surgical wound, and generally resolves with a short course of oral antibiotics.

 Deep infection is rare representing between 5-10 days post-operatively, with increasing pain, swelling and marked decrease in your range of movement.
 Joint infections require admission to hospital, with washing out of the shoulder and intravenous antibiotics commenced as soon as possible.

 If you are concerned about an infection, please contact me as soon as possible.
 During business hours the best point of contact is via my assistant on 08 9212 4292.
 After hours, please contact the hospital where you had your surgery, and ask them to contact me.
 Failing this, go to your nearest Emergency Department for assessment.

 Stiffness All shoulders undergoing surgery will feel somewhat stiff in the first 6-12 weeks.
 Occasionally, patients develop ‘frozen shoulder,’ which can make the stiffness quite marked.
 Rarely, I might suggest a manipulation or a further arthroscopic procedure to release the shoulder capsule if stiffness is severe.

-If you are considering having a shoulder stabilisation, make an appointment with Dr Radic to discuss your treatment options.
+If you are considering having a shoulder stabilisation, please make an appointment to discuss your treatment options.